Few places rival New York City for winter holiday activities, and the school break offers families plenty of free time to sample them all.

 30. Escape the city—and the holiday hubbub—on a winter day trip; our guide includes everything from indoor water parks to wolf-watching and art exhibits.

 31. Even better?
-Plot that mid-winter weekendlong escape from NYC's black slush with these inexpensive family destinations.
+Plot that mid-winter weekendlong escape from NYC with these inexpensive family destinations.

-34. Ring in the New Year with a bang without spending a buck with midnight fireworks in Prospect Park and Central Park.
+34. Older kids who can stay up will appreciate ringing in the New Year with a bang while watching midnight fireworks in Prospect Park and Central Park.
 FREE

 35. If you've checked all the items off this list and still have a few days of vacation to fill, start working on our roundup of 100 (mostly year-round) Things to do in NYC with Kids before They Grow Up.